thruflo/ntorque/README.rst

 To use it, you need to run a redis_ database, a console script that exposes a Tornado_ web application and one process per task queue.
-You can then add tasks to one or more queues, either using a python client api provides or via an HTTP api (or indeed by adding them directly to the database).
+You can then add tasks to one or more queues, either using the python client api that torque provides or via an HTTP api (or indeed by adding them directly to the database).

 Tasks consist of a ``url`` and some ``params``.
 When a task is executed, torque will post the params to the url.
 If the task errors, it backs off steeply until